Timeline

 2017

-mythological god of sun and light.
-The central motif of this collection features a glimmering circular gemstone encased in diamond-set rings and was designed to lighten up an outfit in the same way the sun can brighten a person’s mood.
+The Apollo Collection was launched, named after the mythological god of sun and light.
+Its central motif features a glimmering circular gemstone encased in diamond-set rings, designed to brighten an outfit much like the sun lifts a person’s mood.
 Apollo remains one of Kiki’s all-time favourite collections.

 2020

-This was the year the Kiki McDonough brand campaign with Lauren Cuthbertson was shot and promoted worldwide, Lauren remains a long-term friend of the brand.
+This was the year the Kiki McDonough brand campaign with Principal Ballerina with the Royal Ballet, Lauren Cuthbertson was shot and promoted worldwide.
+Lauren remains a long-term friend of the brand.

 2022

-Kiki McDonough the founder becomes a trustee for the NEBT.
+The founder, Kiki McDonough became a trustee for the NEBT.

 2023